 You will also find that the flight attendants are friendlier because they are trying to help you out.
 When you land, they are trying to help you find your parents.

 When I flew by myself, I sat at the front of the plane because that is where the flight attendant told me to sit.
-Sometimes there will be other kids there flying alone as well and you will sit next to them.
+Sometimes there will be other kids there and you will sit next to them.
 You can talk to them if you want.
 One time, I sat next to two other kids flying alone.
 They were afraid of the turbulence, and I tried to talk to them and tell them that it was okay.
 Other times, you fly alone by yourself, or you sit next to grownups.

 Usually you are the first one to board so they can verify you for you to be on the plane.